Elsapro/wikijs/employment/resume-writing-guidelines.md

 ## Hypenation
 This is often cited as one of the most frequent mistakes in writing today.
 If you are using a 2-word adjective, it's always hyphenated and needs to be consistently presented throughout the document.
 An example would be the term entry-level.

+## Acronyms
+If you must use them follow the example below so non-industry readers can grasp what you are referring to.
+**Example:** Surpassed Service-Level Agreement (SLA) goals for 2 years running.

 ### References